ClawBench: Can AI Agents Complete Everyday Online Tasks?: Abstract

 \section{Abstract}

-AI agents may be able to automate your inbox, but can they automate other routine aspects of your life?
+AI agents may be able to assist with emails and documents, but can they reliably complete everyday online workflows on real websites?
 Everyday online tasks offer a realistic yet unsolved testbed for evaluating the next generation of AI agents.
-To this end, we introduce \textsc{ClawBench}, an evaluation framework of 153 simple tasks that people need to accomplish regularly in their lives and work, spanning 144 live platforms across 15 categories, from completing purchases and booking appointments to submitting job applications.
-These tasks require demanding capabilities beyond existing benchmarks, such as obtaining relevant information from user-provided documents, navigating multi-step workflows across diverse platforms, and write-heavy operations like filling in many detailed forms correctly.
-Unlike existing benchmarks that evaluate agents in offline sandboxes with static pages, \textsc{ClawBench} operates on production websites, preserving the full complexity, dynamic nature, and challenges of real-world web interaction.
-A lightweight interception layer captures and blocks only the final submission request, ensuring safe evaluation without real-world side effects.
-Our evaluations of 7 frontier models show that both proprietary and open-source models can complete only a small portion of these tasks.
-For example, Claude Sonnet 4.6 achieves only 33.3\%.
-Progress on \textsc{ClawBench} brings us closer to AI agents that can function as reliable general-purpose assistants.
+To this end, we introduce \textsc{ClawBench}, an evaluation framework comprising 153 everyday online tasks that people need to accomplish regularly in their lives and work, spanning 144 platforms across 15 categories, from completing purchases and booking appointments to submitting job applications.
+These tasks require capabilities beyond existing benchmarks, such as obtaining relevant information from user-provided documents, navigating multi-step workflows across diverse platforms, and write-heavy operations like filling in many detailed forms correctly.
+Unlike existing benchmarks that evaluate agents in offline sandboxes with static pages, \textsc{ClawBench} operates on production websites, preserving the full complexity, dynamic nature, and interaction challenges of real-world web environments.
+An interception layer captures and blocks the final submission request, ensuring safe evaluation without real-world side effects.
+Our evaluations of 8 frontier models show that both proprietary and open-source models complete only a small portion of these tasks.
+For example, Claude Sonnet 4.6 achieves only 33.3\%, which exposes gaps in current AI agents.
+Progress on \textsc{ClawBench} brings us closer to AI agents that can function as general-purpose assistants.